A Guide to Asking for & Getting the Pay Rise You Deserve

-The truth is, there’s nothing wrong with asking for a pay rise that reflects the hard work that you do, but there are some approaches and best practises that will always get better results than others.
+The truth is, there’s nothing wrong with asking for a pay rise that reflects your hard work.
+But some approaches and best practices will always get better results than others.

-Even though your manager has data on the hard work you’ve been doing, you still need to present your case for why you deserve a higher salary and you need to be prepared to negotiate.
+Even though your manager has data on the hard work you’ve been doing, you still need to present your case for why you deserve a higher salary and be prepared to negotiate.

 How to Prepare